vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/vROps/General/Getting Started.md

 **Note**: *vrops Project supports only content types outlined into content descriptor.*

+To capture the state of your vROps / VCF Operations environment simply fill in the names of the content objects you would like to capture and look at the [Pulling operation](../Operations/Pulling.md) documentation.

 ### Configuring ~/.m2/settings.xml to work with vrops

 The following need to be added to the profile that you intend to use: